 The Preferred Candidate for California Governor

 One of the biggest political donation stories happened in California when cannabis businesses donated aggressively to former Lieutenant Governor Gavin Newsom’s campaign to become the state’s governor in the 2018 election.
-According to the Los Angeles Times, he has already secured more than $300,000 in donations from marijuana cultivators, processors, and retailers.
+According to the Los Angeles Times, he secured hundreds of thousands of dollars in donations from cannabis cultivators, processors, and retailers.

-There are many more marijuana businesses on the list of Newsom’s donors, and some of them have even hosted or attended expensive fundraising events for him.
+There were many more marijuana businesses on the list of Newsom’s donors, and some of them even hosted or attended expensive fundraising events for him.
 For example, Indus Holding Company, which makes cannabis confections, hosted a fundraiser in Salinas, CA that brought in at least $50,000 in donations.
 These donations didn’t stop after the 2018 election ended.
 A reception held at the February 2018 California Democratic Party Convention was sponsored by cannabis delivery company Eaze.
 The company also donated to the state’s Democratic Party for the first time that year.

-And of course, these donation numbers don’t even include the many donations from political action committees (PACs) that marijuana businesses and individuals working in the marijuana industry donate to.
+And of course, these donation numbers don’t even include the many donations from political action committees (PACs) that businesses and individuals working in the cannabis industry donate to.
 Many of these funds go directly to specific candidate’s fundraising efforts.
-For example, the Coastal Pacific Political Action Committee held a fundraiser in June, and six days later, the PAC donated $50,000 to Newsom’s campaign.
+For example, the Coastal Pacific Political Action Committee held a fundraiser in June 2017, and six days later, the PAC donated $50,000 to Newsom’s campaign.

-The marijuana industry has matured to a point where many businesses are generating profits.
-As a result, they can donate to support political candidates who are friendly to marijuana.
+The cannabis industry has matured to a point where many businesses are generating profits.
+As a result, they can donate to support political candidates who are friendly to the industry.
 These types of donations aren’t a new thing (Florida Senator Rob Bradley received his first donation from a cannabis company in 2015 when Costa Farms donated $10,000 to his political committee).
 They’re just becoming more commonplace.

 Business and individual donations to marijuana-friendly political candidates have also become standard in Nevada and Colorado.
-During the 2016 elections, marijuana cultivators, processors, and dispensaries donated $75,000 to Nevada legislators according to the Nevada Independent.
-Most of those donations went to Democratic candidates ($60,500), and nearly half went to a single candidate – Democratic Sen. Tick Segerblom who has been an advocate of the marijuana industry for years.
-In total, 32 marijuana businesses donated to his campaign.
+During the 2016 elections, dozens of marijuana cultivators, processors, and dispensaries donated $75,000 to Nevada legislators according to the Nevada Independent.

-Marijuana businesses have actively contributed to Colorado political campaigns for years, and many marijuana businesses hold political fundraisers to support their preferred candidates.
+Similarly, cannabis businesses have actively contributed to Colorado political campaigns for years, and many of those businesses have been holding political fundraisers to support their preferred candidates.
 PBS reported back in 2014 that Colorado’s congressional delegation had received $20,000 during the first nine months of 2014 from marijuana businesses.
 Also in 2014, a fundraiser to support political candidates that was held by Tripp Keber of Denver, Colorado’s Dixie Elixirs & Edibles generated $40,000 in donations.

-What’s Next for Political Campaign Donations from Marijuana Businesses?
+What’s Next for Political Campaign Donations from Cannabis Businesses?

-As the marijuana industry continues to grow and more states legalize medical and/or recreational cannabis, laws will continue to evolve.
-Marijuana businesses should absolutely be concerned about which politicians are making those laws.
-Therefore, it’s safe to assume that political donations from marijuana businesses will get bigger in the coming years.
-Savvy marijuana businesses are paying attention and getting involved in an attempt to influence the regulations that could make or break their companies.
+With that said, it’s safe to assume that political donations from the cannabis industry will get larger and more frequent in the coming years.
+Savvy businesses are paying attention and getting involved in an attempt to influence the regulations that could make or break their companies.